 emails and other inquiries.

 - Assist the printmaking professor with class activities and the

-day-to-day operations of the printmaking studio.
+day-to-day operations of the printmaking studio and design

 - Oversee safe student use of equipment in the printmaking studio